12 Businesses Owned and Run By People on the Autism Spectrum You Can Support

-Created by Cynthia Kim, who is on the spectrum, Stimtasatic has fidget toys and jewelry designed for people on the autism spectrum or with sensory processing disorders.
+Created by Ev, who is autistic, Fabulous Fidgets has stim toys and jewelry designed for people on the autism spectrum or with sensory processing disorders.
 These toys allow for quiet and subtle stimming, repetitive actions that help regulate sensory or emotional input.
-The toys are tested by autistic people and many of these gadgets, like a chewable jellyfish pendant or stretchy squishy octopus, are under $10.
-Approximately 10 percent of all proceeds are donated to the autism community.
+The store offers marble mazes, chewable jewelry, and more.

 SMILE stands for Supporting My Independent Living Enterprise.
 It was founded by Matt Resnik, who is on the autism spectrum, to help others like him.
 It’s meant to develop life skills, connections and independence.
 Southwest Autism Research & Resource Center’s (SARRC) Rising Entrepreneurs program had given Matt a grant, which he used to start his bakery and employ other people with autism.

 Joe Steffy has Down syndrome and is autistic.
 When attending public school, counselors told his family that he would never have a job or become independent.
 Steffy was determined to prove them wrong and he, with support from his family, became the sole proprietor of Poppin Joe’s Kettle Korn.
 You can find him selling kettle corn at festivals, retail outlets and farmers’ markets in Kansas and Georgia.

 Kelsie makes stickers and more for #actuallyautistic people that celebrate neurodiversity and fight stereotypes and assumptions about autism.